hidro-iri/Borinot/hardware/1_component_preparation.md

 12. **Cut** the masterboard power cable in half.
 13. **Crimp** JST connector onto each cable.
+    > :warning: Be sure to put the connector the correct way to ensure positive-to-positive alignment.

 14. **Use** the connector-bearing cable for the [flying arm assembly](6_flying_arm_assembly.md) and the other as the **masterboard cable**.
-   > :warning: Be sure to put the connector the correct way to ensure that positive connect to positive.
-15. **Solder** the masterboard cable to the **5V com pin**, ensuring proper polarity (black cable to ground, red cable to 5V).
+15. **Solder** the masterboard cable to the **5V com pin**, ensuring proper polarity (black cable to ground, green cable to 5V).
+    > :information_source: Add heat shrink over exposed pins for safety.

+---

 <img src="../media/1_power_module_step_5.avif" alt="Computer components" width="350">